Eger is a beautiful historical town in northern Hungary.

 You can taste a glass or buy some bottles in the wine bars and wine shops in the old town.

-Many of the cellars are located in the outskirts of the town in an area that bears the poetic name of Valley of Beautiful Women (Szépasszonyvölgy in Hungarian!).
-It’s a 30 minutes walk from the old town centre.
+Many of the cellars are located on the outskirts of the town in an area that bears the poetic name of Valley of Beautiful Women (Szépasszonyvölgy in Hungarian!).
+It’s a 30-minute walk from the old town centre.
 You can also get there by car or bus (1049).

-In autumn you’ll find here the harvested grapes ready to be converted into wine and stored into the cellars cut into the tuff hills that surround the square
+In autumn you’ll find here the harvested grapes ready to be converted into wine and stored in the cellars cut into the tuff hills that surround the square

 There are some restaurants and a park, and you can visit the cellars around.